 1. Some biosimilars have an additional regulatory designation called interchangeability

-In the U.S., a biosimilar with an “interchangeable” designation can be substituted for its reference product at the pharmacy, without additional approvals from the prescribing physician, state law permitting.
+In the U.S., a biosimilar with an “interchangeable” designation can be substituted for its reference medicine at the pharmacy, without additional approvals from the prescribing physician, state law permitting.
 Sound familiar?
 This is similar to the way that a pharmacist can substitute a generic medicine for a branded drug when filling a prescription.

 These switching studies are conducted in addition to the rigorous approval process that all biosimilars undergo to meet the exacting FDA standards for biosimilar safety and efficacy.4